crate/crate/DEVELOP.rst

 Prerequisites
 =============

-Crate is written in Java_ 7, so a JDK needs to be installed.
+Crate is written in Java_, so a JDK needs to be installed.
 On OS X we recommend using `Oracle's Java`_ and OpenJDK_ on Linux Systems.

-We recommend installing Java 7 update 55 or later or Java 8 update 20 or later.
-Previous versions of Java 7 can cause data corruption and data loss.
+It is recommended to use a recent Java 8 version.

 Writing Documentation
 =====================